jessebluemr/lesscss-java/README.md

 LESS CSS Compiler for Java is a library to compile LESS sources to CSS stylesheets.

+This fork, is optimized for static maven builds, using source file caching and and integrates the v8 engine(requires a 32bit jvm), for a very fast compile process.

 The compiler uses Rhino, Envjs (simulated browser environment written in JavaScript), and the official LESS JavaScript compiler.

 Look at the simple example below to compile LESS to CSS: